-During the course of the consideration of the application the Council sought amendments to the proposals to ensure that the proposal has an acceptable impact on the character and appearance of the street scene.
+• During the course of the consideration of the application the Council sought amendments to the proposals to ensure that the amenity of neighbouring dwellings is maintained.
 It is therefore considered that the proposals meet the provisions of paragraphs 186-187 of the NPPF.